Neil Patel acquired Ubersuggest on February 13th, 2017 for $120,000.

 Paid difficulty is the amount of competition marketers will face when using a keyword for paid Google ads.
-Those that invest into PPC will want to keep an eye out for this number.
+Those that invest in PPC will want to keep an eye out for this number.

 Lastly, the CPC is also recorded, which is the average price per click for paid ads.

-Below these numbers there is a chart showing the history of the search volume.
-This is useful to determine if a search term is seasonal or has growing interest.
+Below these numbers, there is a chart showing the history of the search volume.
+This is useful to determine if a search term is seasonal or has a growing interest.

 Click the “Keyword Ideas” tab from the left sidebar to find new terms to target.

 The list displays the same metrics as the overview page, and the results can be either exported out as a CSV file or copied to clipboard.